frederic-perez/AmE-dictionary/data/dictionary.md

 __black belt__ _n_
 __Black Belt__ _n_ :two: Strip of rolling prairie land extending across central Alabama and Mississippi with fertile black clayey soil formerly notable for the production of cotton.
 __Black Death__ _n_ :two: A form of bubonic plague pandemic in Europe and Asia during the 14th century, when it killed over 50 million people.
+__Black Friday__ _n_ [:scroll: “The origin of Black Friday in this sense is not known for certain.
+The day was allegedly so named either in reference to traffic congestion in central cities on the day after Thanksgiving or to the supposed fact that retailers’ accounts shifted from red to black with the beginning of the shopping season.”]
+The Friday immediately following Thanksgiving Day that is considered by retailers to mark the beginning of the holiday shopping season.
 __black gold__
 __black lung__ _n_ Pneumoconiosis of coal miners caused by coal dust. _You can die of black lung._
 __Black Maria__ _n_ Van used by police to transport prisoners. _Frost disappeared from the interior of the Black Maria under conditions which leave the police puzzled._